StrategicaJEC/Strategica-JEC-Website/README.md

 - Uploading a featured image is mandatory.
 It is used as the thumbnail of the blog post.

 ## Requesting access to admin rights

 - [Send an email to Strategica](mailto:strategica.jec@gmail.com?subject=Requesting%20access%20to%20Strategica%27s%20admin%20panel)

 - [Send an email to Rishparn Gogoi](mailto:gogoi.rishparn@gmail.com?subject=Requesting%20access%20to%20Strategica%27s%20admin%20panel)

 ## Features

 - Very simple UI of the CMS to post new contents.

 - **Excellent SEO** as the website uses pre-rendered webpages.

 - **Google Analytics** set up with real time monitoring and custom events tracking settings.

 (Data collected anonymously complying current Policy for **Internet Privacy** in India)

 ## Precautions

 - Do not change the original URL of the netlify site.

 - Always fill out the 'alt' textfields when asked.

+- Blog post with exactly the same title should not be posted on the same date.